On this Day, in 1986: Queen performed in Budapest in front of 80,000 people - Kafkadesk

 With three years to go before the fall of the Berlin Wall, the concert was in fact the largest by a western band behind the Iron Curtain at the time and is still the largest rock show ever to be staged at the Népstadion to this day.

-While some Western rock bands had already been able to perform behind the Iron Curtain – such as Iron Maiden in Bulgaria, Poland, Hungary and Yugoslavia in August 1984 – Queen’s concert was undoubtedly the most important event of its kind ever organized in the Eastern Bloc.
+While some Western rock bands had already been able to perform behind the Iron Curtain – such as Iron Maiden in Bulgaria, Poland and Hungary in August 1984 – Queen’s concert was undoubtedly the most important event of its kind ever organized in the Eastern Bloc.

 During the acoustic set, Freddie and guitarist Brian May performed the traditional Hungarian folk song “Tavaszi szél vizet áraszt.”
 Still remembered today, this touching tribute has made the singer and the band particularly popular in Hungary.